Configuring redirects on a website: how to avoid mistakes

 Conclusion

-- Using redirects allows you to redirect visitors when changing a domain, set redirects to similar products in the online store and fight duplicates;
+- Using redirects allows you to redirect visitors when changing a domain, set redirects to similar products in the online store, and fight duplicate content;

 Run Site Audit |